stainsby/uniscala-json/README.md

 ## Including the library in your project

-Uniscala JSON release are available in the mainstream repositories.
+Uniscala JSON releases are available in the mainstream repositories.
 Depending on your Scala version, use:

     <dependency>